Tropical Storm Allison: Impact

-Tropical Storm Allison impacted much of the gulf and Atlantic coast of the United States, from Texas to New England.
+Tropical Storm Allison impacted much of the Gulf and Atlantic coast of the United States, from Texas to New England.
 Most of the impacts were in the form of rainfall, although Allison also spawned at least 23 tornadoes.
 Nationwide, Allison caused approximately $8.5 billion in damage (2001 USD), making it the costliest American tropical storm.
-Allison also killed 41 people throughout the country.
+Allison also caused 41 direct deaths throughout the country, while an additional 9 people died due to indirect causes, all by traffic accidents related to the storm in North Carolina.